spyrosoft/weighted-random-numbers/README.md

-# Weighted Random Number Generator Graph
+## Weighted Random Number Generator Graphing Tool

-A tool to visually graph the distribution of weighted random numbers using different techniques.
+A tool to visually demonstrate the distribution of weighted random numbers using various different generation techniques.